schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Insufferable Bedtime

-A metal pourer backs a lustre at a office.
+A metal pourer backs a lustre at an office.

 ## Mirth